Marginal Girsanov Reweighting: Stable Variance Reduction for Long-Timescale Dynamics from Biased Simulation: Abstract

 \section{Abstract}

-Recovering unbiased properties from biased or perturbed simulations is a central challenge in rare-event sampling.
-Classical Girsanov Reweighting (GR) offers a principled solution by yielding exact pathwise probability ratios between perturbed and reference processes.
+Recovering unbiased kinetic and thermodynamic observables from the enhanced sampling simulations is a central challenge in rare-event sampling.
+Classical Girsanov Reweighting (GR) offers a principled solution by yielding exact pathwise probability ratios between biased and unbiased processes.
 However, the variance of GR weights grows rapidly with time, rendering it impractical for long-horizon reweighting.
 We introduce Marginal Girsanov Reweighting (MGR), which mitigates variance explosion by marginalizing over intermediate paths, producing stable and scalable weights for long-timescale dynamics.
-Experiments demonstrate that MGR (i) accurately recovers kinetic properties from umbrella-sampling trajectories in molecular dynamics, and (ii) enables efficient Bayesian parameter inference for stochastic differential equations with temporally sparse observations.
+Experiments on various molecular dynamics systems demonstrate that MGR accurately recovers unbiased kinetic properties from trajectories generated under both umbrella sampling and metadynamics biases.